1 - 2022 | Ultimate Marketing Group

 Our 10 steps to malware removal

-We use a thorough clean-up process.
+We use a very thorough clean-up process.
 Here are the steps we take to make sure all infected files are removed.

 1- Zip and Download – Gather all your website’s files, compress them into a zip file and download them to your local computer.
 Most users tend to want to have the files replaced while still on your web hosting, but this can only create a never – ending cycle.
 As other infected files could still infect the clean files, as well as produce a poor user experience for your visitors.